w3c/wai-wcag-em/procedure.md

 <strong id="req4a">Methodology Requirement 4.1:</strong> Check that each sample that is not within or the end of a complete process conforms to each of the five WCAG 2 conformance requirements at the target conformance level.

-For each sample selected in [Step 3: Select a Representative Sample](#step3) that is not within or the end of a complete process, check its conformance with each of the five WCAG conformance requirements, with the target conformance level defined in [Step 1.2: Define the Conformance Target](#step1b).
+For each sample selected in [Step 3: Select a Representative Sample Set](#step3) that is not within or the end of a complete process, check its conformance with each of the five WCAG conformance requirements, with the target conformance level defined in [Step 1.2: Define the Conformance Target](#step1b).
 This includes all components of the sample without activating any functions, entering any data, or otherwise initiating a process.
 Such functionality and interaction, including  samples that are within or the end of a complete process, will be evaluated in the subsequent step.

 <p class="note">Many samples will have components, such as the header, navigation bars, search form, and others that occur repeatedly.
-While the requirement is to check [full pages](https://www.w3.org/TR/WCAG22/#cc2), typically these components do not need to be re-evaluated on each occurrence unless they appear or behave differently, or when additional evaluation requirements are defined in [Step 1.4: Define Additional Evaluation Requirements (Optional)](#step1d).</p>
+While the requirement is to check <a href="https://www.w3.org/TR/WCAG22/#cc2">full pages</a>, typically these components do not need to be re-evaluated on each occurrence unless they appear or behave differently, or when additional evaluation requirements are defined in <a href="#step1d">Step 1.4: Define Additional Evaluation Requirements (Optional)</a>.</p>

 ##### WCAG 2 Success Criteria